NanoCalc/PLQ-Sim/README.md

 Program interface:

-Adicionar da interface aqui.
+Adicionar figura da interface aqui.

 Input example:

-Adicionar do input aqui.
+Adicionar figura do input aqui.

 Some outputs:

-Adicionar imagem aqui.
+Ainda vou fazer uma figura para os outputs para colocar aqui.

 `PLQ-Sim` can also be used online on [our website](https://nanocalc.org).